Isekai Izakaya "Nobu"

 Isekai Izakaya "Nobu" (異世界居酒屋「のぶ」) is a Japanese light novel series written by Natsuya Semikawa and illustrated by Kururi.
 It began serialization online in 2012 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It won the site's Ni Narō Con Taishō award before being acquired by Takarajimasha, who have published seven volumes since 2014 under their Kono Light Novel ga Sugoi!
 Bunko imprint.
 A manga adaptation with art by Virginia Nitōhei began serialization in Kadokawa Shoten's seinen manga magazine Young Ace from July 2015.
-It's been collected in 16 Japanese tankōbon volumes as of December 2022.
-Udon Entertainment announced during their panel at San Diego Comic-Con International that they have licensed the manga.
+As of July 2025, there have been 20 tankōbon volumes released in Japan.
+Udon Entertainment announced during their panel at San Diego Comic-Con that they have licensed the manga.
 As of March 15, 2022 volume 10 ISBN 9781772942163 has been published in English.
 An original net animation adaptation by Sunrise premiered from April 13 to September 14, 2018.

 Plot

-Nobuyuki Yazawa owns a Kyoto izakaya, whilst Shinobu Senke serves customers.
-Three months prior to the series' start, Shinobu went to an Inari shrine and prays for the izakaya's success.
-Inari-sama responds by making the front door open into the old capital city of Aitheria in another world.
+Nobuyuki Yazawa owns a Kyoto izakaya where the waitress Shinobu Senke serves customers.
+Three months before the start of the series, Shinobu went to an Inari shrine and prayed for the izakaya's success.
+Inari-sama has responded by making the front door open into the old capital city of Aitheria in another world.